Ivyson/Databases-Notes/README.md

 3. Updating - Update Information on a database
 4. Delete - Being able to remove data from the database, remove the database itself.
 Remove data from the tables within the database's tables
 ## Difference Between DDL & DML
-1. Database Definition Language -- Defining the database, creation, Alteration & Updating a database
+1. ###Database Definition Language
+   - Defining the database, creation, Alteration & Updating a database
    1. Example 1
       ```SQL
       CREATE DATABASE Example_Database;